-www.freebsd.org Moolenaar.net vim.sf.net
+www.freebsd.org Moolenaar.net www.vim.org

 Molinero Spanish Molenaar modern Dutch Mjölnare Swedish Mlynár Slovak